charming-art/terminal/README.md

 ### Helpers

 Because Charming use the terminal as the canvas to paint, so it is impossible for you to print some information to the console.
-Instead you can use the `print` function to print some information to file named `charming.log`.
+Instead you can use the `print` function from Charming to print some information to file named `charming.log`.

 ```py
 import charming as app